Real-Time Idling Vehicles Detection using Combined Audio-Visual Deep Learning: Experiments

 \subsection{Experimental Setup}

-The vehicle motion model was trained using an Adam optimizer with a learning rate of 0.0001 with batch size 20 on a Nvidia RTX4090 24GB GPU.
-Following \cite{Kpkl2019YouOW}, 5 anchors were precomputed on the training dataset.
-The audio model was trained using the same GPU and learning rate 0.0001 with batch size 128.
-The audio latent space dimension is 64.
+The vehicle motion model is trained using an Adam optimizer with a learning rate of 0.0001 with batch size 20 on a Nvidia RTX4090 24GB GPU.
+Following \cite{Kpkl2019YouOW}, five anchors are precomputed on the training dataset.
+The audio model is trained using the same GPU and learning rate 0.0001 with batch size 128.
+The audio latent space dimension is 2048.
 Each input audio sample is 5 seconds long and is normalized.
+Since audio positive and negative samples are imbalanced, we manually balance them in each mini-batch for stochastic gradient descent.